BinaryBrain/Lauretta-Game/README.md

 Lauretta-Game
 =============

 Mini-game as a birthday gift.
+Play with space bar and try to have the best score!